 - Unit 10: Future Trends and Issues

-To receive credit for GLST 483, you must achieve a minimum of “D” percent on the final assignment and a minimum composite course grade of “D” (50 percent).
+To receive credit for GLST 483, you must achieve a minimum of D (50 percent) on the final assignment and a minimum composite course grade of D (50 percent).
 The chart below summarizes the course activities and the credit weight associated with each.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Stubbs, Richard, and Geoffrey R. D. Underhill, eds.
 2006.
-Political economy and the changing world order.
+Political Economy and the Changing Global Order.
 3rd ed.
 Don Mills: Oxford University Press.